 The operation of the Long-Term Preservation Provider is supervised by the National Media and Infocommunications Authority in line with European Union regulations.
 The National Media and Infocommunications Authority holds site inspections on at least yearly basis at the Long-Term Preservation Provider location.
 Before the site inspection, the Long-Term Preservation Provider shall have a screening of its operations by an external auditor and shall send the detailed report of the screening to the National Media and Infocommunications Authority within 3 days from its receipt.
-During the screening it is to be determined whether the operation of the Long-Term Preservation Provider meets the requirements of the eIDAS Regulation [1] and the related Hungarian legislation and the requirements of the applied Qualified Long-Term Preservation Policy(s) and the corresponding Long-Term Preservation Practice Statement(s).
+During the screening it is to be determined whether the operation of the Long-Term Preservation Provider meets the requirements of the eIDAS Regulation [1] and the related Hungarian legislation and the requirements of the applied Qualified Long-Term Preservation Provision Provision Provision Provision Preservation for the screening it is to be determined whether the operation of the Long-Term Preservation Provider meets the requirements of the applied Long-Term Preservation [1] and the related Hungarian legislation and the requirements of the applied Preservation Preservation